enzobonansea/Sat.Recruitment/REFACTOR.md

 5. The creation logic (i.e. if a user is duplicated, return an error.
 Otherwise, create it) was isolated in a use case created with TDD.

 6. The validation logic (i.e. name, email, address & phone not null) was moved to a new class called CreateUserRequestValidator created with TDD and whose unique responsibility is asserting parameters correctness.

+7. Test cases added to UserControllerTests for covering all request/response scenarios